 - Tenants must remain committed to the terms of their lease, subject to any amendments to their rental agreement negotiated with their landlord.
 Material failure to abide by substantive terms of their lease will forfeit any protections provided to the tenant under this Code.
-In other words – if you agree a reduced rent you must pay the reduced amount otherwise your Landlord can terminate your lease.
+In other words – if you agree to a reduced rent you must pay the reduced amount otherwise your Landlord can terminate your lease.

 - Landlords must offer tenants proportionate reductions in rent payable (in the form of waivers and deferrals) of up to 100% of the amount ordinarily payable, based on the reduction in the tenant’s trade during the COVID-19 pandemic period and a subsequent reasonable recovery period.

-- Rental waivers must constitute no less than 50% of the total reduction in rent payable (in the form of waivers and deferrals) over the COVID-19 pandemic period; and should constitute a greater proportion of the total reduction in rent payable in cases where failure to do so would compromise the tenant’s capacity to fulfil their ongoing obligations under the lease agreement.
+- Rental waivers must constitute no less than 50% of the total reduction in rent payable (in the form of waivers and deferrals) over the COVID-19 pandemic period and should constitute a greater proportion of the total reduction in rent payable in cases where failure to do so would compromise the tenant’s capacity to fulfill their ongoing obligations under the lease agreement.
 Regard must also be had to the Landlord’s financial ability to provide such additional waivers.
 Tenants can waive the requirement for a 50% minimum waiver by agreement if they choose to do so.

-- Payment of rental deferrals by the tenant must be repaid over the balance of the lease term and for a period of no less than 24 months, whichever is the greater, unless otherwise agreed by the parties.
+- Payment of rental deferrals by the tenant must be repaid over the balance of the lease term and for a period of no less than 24 months, whichever is the greater unless otherwise agreed by the parties.